alex-c-ng/momentum-trading-strategy/README.md

 |Top 5, 12-month (headline)|36.0%|35.4%|4.6x|0.6%|
 |Top 3, 6-month (tuned)|47.0%|46.0%|7.4x|1.1%|

+I treat this 3 stock 6 month backtest strategy as an interesting optimization, not a finding.

 ## Limitations

 * **Survivorship bias:** the 20 tickers are today's well-known winners, chosen because they survived and thrived.
 A momentum strategy run on a list of known winners is structurally tilted to look good.